tykling/certgrinder/docs/certgrinder.rst

 Crontab job
 ~~~~~~~~~~~
-I run Certgrinder daily, although by default it only attempts certificate renewal when less than 30 days validity remains, and OCSP response renewal when half the validity period has passed.
+I recommend running Certgrinder daily.
+By default it only attempts certificate renewal when less than 30 days validity remains.

 When everything above works it is time to automate it by adding it to crontab.
 The following line works for me (the ``periodic`` command sleeps a random number of minutes before doing its thing, so all the clients don't contact the Certgrinder server at once)::